vicharak-in/shrike_fpga/Docs/FPGA_Programming.rst

-Programming the SLG47910 FPGA On XYZ Board
+Programming the SLG47910 FPGA On Shrike
 ###########################################

 Our XYZ Board Features Reneasas Forge FPGA SLG47910 1K Luts FPGA.The datasheet for which can be found `here <https://www.renesas.com/en/products/programmable-mixed-signal-asic-ip-products/forgefpga-low-density-fpgas/slg47910-1k-lut-forgefpga>`_